scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

 CyFi's progression from a machine learning competition that surfaced promising approaches, through subsequent user interviews and model iteration, to a deployment-ready open source package illustrates a replicable pathway for developing powerful machine learning tools in domain-specific areas.

-We find that CyFi performs at least as well as a leading Sentinel-3 based tool, but has 10 times the coverage of water bodies across the U.S. due to the higher resolution of Sentinel-2 data.
+We find that CyFi performs at least as well as a leading Sentinel-3 based tool, but has significantly greater coverage of water bodies across the U.S. due to the higher resolution of Sentinel-2 data.
 This dramatically expands the applicability of remote sensing-based estimates as a tool for management of HABs.

 ### Implications for use